jmpavlick/pavlick-dot-dev/bullets.md

 ## Caribou Financial - Washington, DC (Remote)
 ### Sr. Elm / Haskell Engineer & Tech Lead, 2022-2023

 Caribou Financial is a fintech company in the automotive refinance space.
-I joined the organization as a Senior Elm / Haskell Fullstack Engineer and moved into a Tech Lead role shortly after my start date.
+I joined the organization as a Sr. Elm / Haskell Engineer and moved into a Tech Lead role shortly after my start date.

 * Worked with business-facing stakeholders to understand their domains, so that we could add value by building software that models those domains
 * Lead several architectural design initiatives to extend the lifespan of legacy systems while laying the groundwork for their eventual replacement